nilooeli/Machine_Learning/README.md

 ## Supervised Learning Projects

 This repository contains a collection of hands-on project using **supervised learning** algorithms in Python.
-Each project demonstrates by concepts in **clasification** and **regression**, using scikit-learn and real-world or built-in datasets.
+Each project demonstrates key concepts in **clasification** and **regression**, using scikit-learn and real-world or built-in datasets.
 The notebooks are designed for learning, exploration, and visualization.

 ## How to Run